JetBrains/teamcity-documentation/topics/configure-server-installation.md

 Possible values:
 * __Minimum setting__: for 64-bit Java (bundled) `-Xmx1024m`, for 32-bit Java `-Xmx750m`.
 * __Recommended setting for medium server__: for 64-bit Java `-Xmx2048m`, for 32-bit Java `-Xmx1024m`.
 Greater settings with the 32-bit Java can cause `OutOfMemoryError` with "_Native memory allocation (malloc) failed_" JVM crashes or "Unable to create new native thread" messages.
 * __Recommended setting for large server__ (64-bit Java should be used): `-Xmx4g`.
-These settings should be suitable for an installation with up to two hundreds of agents and thousands of build configurations.
+This setting should be suitable for an installation with up to two hundreds of agents and thousands of build configurations.
 Custom plugins might require increasing the value defined via the `Xmx` parameter.
-* __Maximum settings for large-scale server__ (64-bit Java should be used): `-Xmx10g`.
+* __Maximum setting for large-scale server__ (64-bit Java should be used): `-Xmx10g`.
 Greater values can be used for larger TeamCity installations.
 However, generally it is not recommended to use values greater than `10g` without consulting TeamCity support.

 The value of the `ReservedCodeCacheSize` attribute is set to `640m` by default for all new server installations.
 In earlier versions, the value of this attribute should be updated manually.